yt-dlp/yt-dlp/README.md

                                      one is requested
     -F, --list-formats               List all available formats of requested videos
-    --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
+    --list-formats-as-table          Present the output of -F in a more tabular form --youtube-skip-dash-manifest     Do not download the DASH manifests and related data on YouTube videos
     --youtube-skip-hls-manifest      Do not download the HLS manifests and